Catherine joins the spectators and cheers on her friends in the Roses 2022 tournament.

-If you don’t want to read the full article, here’s a short summary of some of the things Lancaster offer to support students:
+If you don't want to read the full article, here’s a short summary of some of the things Lancaster offers to support students:

-- During Welcome Week your freshers rep will be there to answer all of your initial questions, listen to your concerns and get you used to life on campus.
+- During Welcome Week your freshers' rep will be there to answer all of your initial questions, listen to your concerns and get you used to living on campus.

 - Your college is integral to building a sense of community and helping you to feel like you fit in with your other college members.

-- The transitions team provide weekly drop-in sessions and wellbeing events, which include crafting, baking and going on walks in nature to help you look after your mental health.
+- The Student Wellbeing Advisers provide weekly drop-in sessions and wellbeing events, which include crafting, baking and going on walks in nature to help you look after your mental health.